vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Thursday 2025-09-11, I resumed jogging.

 On Friday 2025-09-12, I resumed hand gripper exercises in both hands.

+On Monday 2025-09-15, I resumed strength exercises.
+My original intent had been to resume strength exercises on Sunday 2025-09-14, but I skipped all exercises on that day for other reasons.

 ## 2025-09-14: skipping of all exercises due to scheduling issues and time availability